Search the GHTC website

 How new tools can transform the fight

-Tuberculosis (TB) has burdened humanity with symptoms including cough, fever, and emaciation for thousands of years.
-Today it is the world’s leading infectious disease killer: 10 million people fell ill from TB and 1.5 million died in 2018 alone.
-Yet only one low-efficacy TB vaccine exists, treatment takes months to years, and improved diagnostics designed specifically for low-resource settings are needed.
+Tuberculosis (TB) has burdened humanity for thousands of years.
+Today, it is the world’s leading infectious disease killer: 10.8 million people fell ill with TB and 1.25 million died in 2023 alone.
+Additionally, growing resistance to available drugs is making the disease more deadly and difficult to treat.

-• 1.5 million
+• 1.25 million

 people die annually from TB